 Types of browsers used in Lightning Experience

-The CRM Science team will help you communicate and share your numbers as well, and your Stakeholders will be happy to see them because it’ll help to inform them of the ROI for such an undertaking.
-Your end users will be pleased to see that we’re continually concerned with and making efforts toward addressing their needs.
+You will have to communicate about and share your numbers, and your stakeholders will be happy to use the information for tracking return on investment (ROI).
+Your end users will be pleased to know you’re continually concerned with and making efforts toward addressing their needs.

-Town Hall Meetings and Follow-up
+Town Hall Meetings and Follow-up Initiatives

 About a month after you’ve completed each phase of your switch to Lightning Experience, it’s important to head back to the users targeted in that phase to have a catchup chat.
 A great forum for this is a town hall meeting.